Characterization of the quantum state of top quark pairs produced in proton-proton collisions at $\sqrt{s}$ = 13 TeV using the beam and helicity bases: Abstract

 Collision data taken from 2016 to 2018 and corresponding to 138\fbinv~\cite{CMS:LUM-17-003, CMS:LUM-17-004, CMS:LUM-18-002} have been used for the measurements reported in Ref.~\cite{CMS-TOP-23-007}.
 Following the conventions introduced in Ref.~\cite{Bernreuther:2015yna} these measurements were used to derive the results in the helicity basis presented in this article.
 It should be noted that this definition of the helicity basis includes a discrete rotation of $\pi$ around the $k$ axis if $\theta>\pi/2$, where $k$ and $\theta$ are the top quark's direction vector and its scattering angle, respectively, in the \ttbar rest frame.
 This convention was introduced to account for the Bose--Einstein symmetry of the gluon-gluon (\gluglu) initial state.

-In the beam basis, the $z$ axis is aligned with the proton beams, with fixed $x$ and $y$ axes given by the CMS coordinate system~\cite{CMS:2008xjf}.
+In the beam basis, the $z$ axis is aligned with the proton beams, with fixed $x$ and $y$ axes given by the CMS coordinate system, \ie, the $x$ axis pointing toward the center of the LHC ring, and the $y$ axis oriented vertically upward~\cite{CMS:2008xjf}.
 Similar to the definition of the helicity basis, the top quarks and their decay products are actively boosted from the laboratory frame into the \ttbar rest frame, followed by an active boost of the top (anti)quark decay products from the \ttbar rest frame into their parent's rest frame, where active boosts, used in the definition of both bases, imply Lorentz transformations of the particles' four-momenta while the coordinate systems remain unchanged.
 As a consequence of the symmetries around the beam axis and between the incoming protons, the spin correlation matrix $C_{ij}$ is diagonal with $\cpe = C_{xx} = C_{yy}$ and $\cpa = C_{zz}$, and the polarization coefficients $P_i$ and $\overline{P}_i$ of the top quark and antiquark, respectively, are equal to zero~\cite{Afik:2020topentangled}.
 For the beam basis, the additional rotation to account for the Bose--Einstein symmetry is not applied.
 Since the axes in the helicity basis are defined event-wise based on the top quark direction, it is necessary to reanalyze each selected event to obtain the results in the beam basis.

 At the CERN LHC, the \ttbar system is produced predominantly via \gluglu fusion.
 Quark-antiquark annihilation also contributes, accounting for approximately 10\% of the production rate on average.
 Near the production threshold, the $\gluglu\to\ttbar$ events are produced predominantly in a spin-singlet configuration.
 In contrast, at high transverse momentum of the top quark, \tpt, the production approaches a spin-triplet state~\cite{Afik:2020topentangled}.
 The contributions of individual states can be evaluated from the density matrix $\rho$, which can be written in the Fano--Bloch decomposition~\cite{Fano:1983zz} as